jerrythomas/sentry/README.md

 ### Tailwind

-This library uses tailwind and the components will not render properly if the tailwind does not include the requires css.
+This library uses tailwind and the components will not render properly if the tailwind does not include the requires css classes.
 Ensure that the sentry library is included in the purge array of `tailwind.config.cjs`

 ```js
 purge: [